Voteshield/reggie/README.md

 ## Voter History

 Many states keep voter history in their voter file, often kept in a separate file at the county level.
 Reggie will combine each of these files, and group the history by turning the collection of voter history into a column in the voter registration file called all_history.
-The specifics of how this should be done can be [here](https://github.com/Voteshield/reggie/wiki/UVFF-and-State-Onboarding)
+The specifics of how this should be done can be found [here](https://github.com/Voteshield/reggie/wiki/UVFF-and-State-Onboarding).

 ## Expected File Format by State